 To reach these Beings of Light and secure their guidance, we are called to adhere to age-old principles that direct the pilgrim on the Path.
 The way of self-discipline and self-purification is the way trod by all the Great Ones who dwell in the Kingdom of Souls, where they formulate the divine plan for Earth’s evolution and guide the steps of every soul awakening to the higher path.
 Finding ourselves in groups of kindred souls, we begin to perceive, together, the majesty of the divine plan.
 Events are shaking us out of old perceptions and forcing us to see ourselves as the soul does—as part of a human family living on a small planet.
 Hope lies in the growing determination of family members to live and act as souls.

-Nancy Seifer is co-author of When the Soul Awakens
+by Nancy Seifer, co-author of When the Soul Awakens

 and co-founder of whenthesoulawakens.org